Menopause Mystery: Why Do Female Killer Whales Experience The Change Of Life?

 Proponents of the Grandmother hypothesis, however, may not be so convinced that intrafamilial conflict plays an important role.

 Anthropologist Kristen Hawkes, at the University of Utah, says the killer whales are fascinating, but that they're hard to study.
-"They're doing all kinds of stuff where you can't see it, and even to get demographic data is just so tricky, because they're all under water and they're long-lived," she says.
+"They're doing all kinds of stuff where you can't see it, and even to get demographic data is just so tricky, because they're all underwater and they're long-lived," she says.

 She points to one recent study on food-sharing in killer whales that found older females share fish with their older adult sons, perhaps to maximize the males' ability to sire more babies.